 Dr. Elizabeth McCutcheon, Professor Emerita and long-time chair of Graduate Studies at the University of Hawaii, served as president of the Amici Thomae Mori for many years.
 She has served as an editor of Moreana since 1976 as well as an editor of Cithara and for the Neo-Latin Society.
 Among her many publications on Thomas More and his circle is My Dear Peter: The Ars Poetica and Hermeneutics for More’s Utopia.
 She completed her M.A. and Ph.D. at the University of Wisconsin and is a member of Phi Beta Kappa.

 Dr. Seymour Baker House, Professor of Ecclesiastical History, completed his doctorate at the University of St. Andrews in Scotland, his masters at Concordia University in Montreal, taught at Otago University in New Zealand, at Université Catholique in Angers, France, and now as full professor and retired dean of Mount Angel College in Oregon.
 He joined the editorial board of Moreana in 1992.

 Dr. Marie-Claire Phelippeau is Editor-in-chief of Moreana, the international journal dedicated to Thomas More studies that was begun in 1963.
-She is Professor of Language and Literature at Lycée Joffre in Montpellier (Hérault), France, and completed her doctorate at the University of Sorbonne in Paris.
+She has served as Professor of Language and Literature at Lycée Joffre in Montpellier (Hérault), France, and completed her doctorate at the University of Sorbonne in Paris.